Tour image 0Tour image 1Tour image 2Tour image 3Tour image 4Tour image 5Tour image 6Tour image 7Tour image 8

 Tour description

 Williamsburg is a vibrant must-see part of New York City.
-As a native New Yorker and local Brooklynite, I can't wait to introduce you to the diverse communities, cultures and history of this great neighborhood.
+As a native New Yorker and local Brooklynite, I can't wait to introduce you to its history, architecture, culture and diverse communities,

-We begin in North Williamsburg, where I’ll cover 400 years of history, from Dutch farmland to an industrial hub, then into a bohemian enclave and the ‘hipster’ neighborhood it is today.
+We begin in North Williamsburg, where I’ll cover 400 years of history, from Native American occupants, then Dutch and British farmland, its transformation to an industrial hub, onto the bohemian days, the arrival of ‘hipsters’ and today's upscale shops and wealthy residents.

 We then head to the waterfront with breathtaking views of the Manhattan skyline and the East River.
 There are many wonderful photo opportunities!